SDG 13 Climate Action

 13.3.2 - Climate Action Plan

-The University of Cyberjaya has developed a comprehensive Climate Action Plan aimed at achieving carbon neutrality by 2050.
-The plan includes strategies across the campuses and collaborates with local governments and community organizations to address climate change at multiple levels.
+The University of Cyberjaya has created an extensive Climate Action Plan with the goal of achieving carbon neutrality by 2050.
+This plan outlines strategies for implementation across our campuses and involves collaboration with local governments and community organizations to tackle climate change on multiple fronts.

 Climate Action Plan pdf